federicobelotti/verman/README.md

     git clone [https://github.com/federicobelotti/verman](https://github.com/federicobelotti/verman)
     ```

-2.  **Link the package:**
+2.  **Build the package:**
-    Navigate into the cloned directory and run `npm link`.
+    Navigate into the cloned directory and run `npm run build` (or use the package manager of your choice) to build from the source files.
+3.  **Link the package:**
+    Run `npm link` in the cloned repository.
 This makes the `verman` command available globally on your system, pointing to your local source code.
     ```bash
-    cd verman
     npm link
     ```